 What age discrimination claims are the most common and what are the trickiest issues for employers?

 Currently, and over the past year, retirement and promotion are the most current issues.

 The trickiest issue for employers is being able to justify retirement ages, because the justification must be relevant to the time that it is set, and it’s a very high bar for employers to reach.

 Are there specific exceptions in your laws?

-- different treatment is allowed by vocational training bodies in relation to offering assistance to particular categories of persons by way of sponsorship, scholarships, bursaries or other awards but only to the extent that the assistance is reasonably justifiable having regard to traditional or historical considerations; and,
+- vocational training bodies are permitted to offer assistance to particular categories of persons by way of sponsorship, scholarships, bursaries or other awards, but only to the extent that the assistance is reasonably justifiable having regard to traditional or historical considerations; and,

 - different treatment is allowed by universities or other third level institutions in relation to the allocation of places for mature students.

 As mentioned above, employers can set 18 as a minimum age for recruitment.

 Further specific exceptions are set out in s34 of the EEA.

 For instance, in an “occupational benefits scheme”, it is not discrimination on the age ground where an employer—